gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 # Story: Build a static library binary

-This story introduces the concept of a static library binary.
+This story introduces the concept of a static library binary that can be build for a C++ library.

 - Add `StaticLibraryBinary` type.
 - Add `LinkStaticLibrary` task type.